Uberi/University-Notes/GENE123/GENE123.md

 The open circuit voltage is just the voltage across A and B if we removed everything that is not in that section of the circuit and measured the voltage across the terminal.
 We basically ripped the section out of the circuit so we don't consider any other wires or components, and then put a voltmeter on the terminals.

-THe short circuit current is the current that we get if we then connect a wire across A and B in that circuit and measure the current across that wire.
+The short circuit current is the current that we get if we then connect a wire across A and B in that circuit and measure the current across that wire.
 We basically put an ammeter on the terminals in the section of the circuit.

 Note that we have two different circuits when we are calculating the equivalent circuits - one wherre the terminals are short circuited, and one where they are not.
 We must perform nodal analysis on the one without the short circuit if we are finding the open circuit voltage, and the one with the short circuit if we are finding the short circuit current.